sony/gobreaker/README.md

 - `Interval` is the cyclic period of the closed state for `CircuitBreaker` to clear the internal `Counts`, described later in this section.
   If `Interval` is 0, `CircuitBreaker` does not clear the internal `Counts` during the closed state.

+- `BucketPeriod` defines the time duration for each bucket in the rolling window strategy.
+  The internal `Counts` will be updated and reset gradually for each bucket.
+  `Interval` will be automatically adjusted to be a multiple of `BucketPeriod`.
+  If `BucketPeriod` is less than or equal to 0, `CircuitBreaker` will use a fixed window strategy instead.

 - `Timeout` is the period of the open state, after which the state of `CircuitBreaker` becomes half-open.